 To keep your bedding essentials at their very best, follow our easy care tips.

-Just pop your bedding (or Quilt) into the machine on a normal cycle in warm water (we'd recommend a gentle 40 degree cycle).
+Just pop your bedding (or Quilt / Throw) into the machine on a normal cycle in warm water (we'd recommend a gentle 40 degree cycle).
 Wash bedding inside out, and separately from your other laundry, using a small amount of mild liquid detergent (less than the manufacturer recommends) to keep it at it's absolute best.

 If you’ve layered up different Bedfolk colours (love what you’re doing there…) wash each colour separately.
 We’d also advise washing cotton and linen separately.